r5valkyrie/docs/docs/mrvn-radiant.md

 Many entities are inherited from Valve's Source Engine, as ReSource (Respawn Source Engine) is a fork of the Portal 2 Branch of the Source Engine.
 An example would be "info_player_start".

 Entities are separated into INTERNAL Entities and NON-INTERNAL Entities.
-INTERNAL Entities are entities which are processed by VBSP, then deleted or merged into another entity.
+INTERNAL Entities are entities which are processed by VBSP (Valve BSP Tool, read more information [here](https://developer.valvesoftware.com/wiki/VBSP)) or, in MRVN-Radiant's case, ReMap, then deleted or merged into another entity.
 These entities do NOT exist at map run-time, therefore they do NOT count towards the Entity limit.
 Non-internal entities exist at map run-time and are standalone.

 Some entitities are known as "Point Entities" - these entities are distinguished by the fact that they usually do not have an associated 3D model, their position in the world affects / is relevant to their functionality and they are NOT Brush Entities.